X

 The Cowboys scored the third-fewest points per game in the NFL the year before Turner took over.
 They ranked sixth, second and second in scoring during his three years there.

-Turner was also the offensive coordinator of the Dolphins, Browns, 49ers, Vikings, and Panthers.
+Turner was also the offensive coordinator of the Dolphins, Browns, 49ers, Vikings and Panthers.
 He began his NFL career in 1985 and retired after the 2019 season.

 The Raiders, who fell to 2-7 after dropping their fifth straight game Sunday, are on their bye week and don’t play again until Nov.
 17 against the Dolphins.

 A huge priority for the team is turning its offense around.
 The Raiders are scoring 18.7 points per game, the seventh-fewest in the NFL.
-Their 76.9 rushing yards per game rank dead last.
+Their 76.9 rushing yards per game rank last.

 The blame is widespread.
 Gardner Minshew, Aidan O’Connell and Desmond Ridder haven’t provided high-level quarterback play.
 The offensive line has struggled to open holes.
 And the team has been without two key weapons in the passing game for much of the season.
 Wide receiver Davante Adams was traded to the Jets on Oct.
-15 and tight end Michael Mayer has been out six games for personal reasons.
+15, and tight end Michael Mayer has been out six games for personal reasons.

 A major issue for the offense has been consistency.